Admin Deployment

 Security Considerations

-- API key handling — If the bot API key is compromised, immediately revoke it from the Shisho Cloud console.
+- Bot API key handling: if compromised, immediately revoke it from the Shisho Cloud console.
 Previously minted tokens are not affected.

 - Key rotation — After deploying to all target machines, rotate the bot API key in Shisho Cloud console as a preventive measure.